LinKenCong/my-little-blockchain/README.md

 My little blockchain ~~

 Changelog Update:
-- Added basic functionality for a simple blockchain.
+- Basic functionality for a simple blockchain has been implemented.
+- Added: TCP server functionality.
 - Added: Multiple node connections and block mining.
 - Added: Blockchain broadcasting to all other nodes.